Windows 8 Review

 Introducing Windows 8

-Here is our definitive verdict on the full, finished Windows 8 operating system.
-One thing’s worth stating first – we’re weeks away from Windows 8.1 being released.
-This takes many of the disappointing aspects of Windows 8 and re-engineers them.
+The new 8.1 update takes many of the disappointing aspects of Windows 8 and re-engineers them.
 In short, the blunt instrument has been sharpened somewhat.
-Check out our Hands on: Windows 8.1 review for our thoughts.

 As well as including the traditional desktop, Windows 8 also ushers in a new Start Screen.
 This works in the same way as the old Start Menu, although it opens full screen and is also a place you can launch and use new Windows 8-style apps – essentially full-screen, tablet-style apps.